 Future dilution will likely occur due to anticipated future equity issuances by us.
 To the extent we raise additional capital through the sale of equity or convertible debt securities, the ownership interests of our shareholders will be diluted.
-In addition, as of December 31, 2019, we had outstanding warrants to purchase 971,953 common shares, options to purchase 1,220,359 common shares, deferred share units representing 21,183 common shares and 1,384,822 common shares reserved for future issuance in connection with future grants under the DiaMedica Therapeutics Inc. 2019 Omnibus Incentive Plan.
-If these or any future outstanding warrants, options, or deferred share units are exercised or otherwise converted into our common shares, our shareholders will experience additional dilution.
+In addition, as of December 31, 2020, we had outstanding warrants to purchase 265,000 common shares, options to purchase 1,389,564 common shares, deferred share units representing 47,237 common shares and 1,099,098 common shares reserved for future issuance in connection with future grants under the DiaMedica Therapeutics Inc. 2019 Omnibus Incentive Plan.
+If these or any future outstanding warrants, options or deferred share units are exercised or otherwise converted into our common shares, our shareholders will experience additional dilution.

-If there are substantial sales of our common shares or the perception that such sales could occur, the market price of our common shares could decline.
+If there are substantial sales of our common shares or the perception that such sales may occur, the market price of our common shares could decline.

-Sales of substantial numbers of our common shares or the perception that such sales could occur could cause a decline in the market price of our common shares.
+Sales of substantial numbers of our common shares, or the perception that such sales may occur, could cause a decline in the market price of our common shares.
 Any sales by existing shareholders or holders who exercise their warrants or stock options may have an adverse effect on our ability to raise capital and may adversely affect the market price of our common shares.